-The Board is satisfied with operational and financial performance of the Company during the year ended 31 March 2023 and a discussion of the operational and financial performance of the business is included in the Strategic Report that commences on page 2.
+The Board is satisfied with operational and financial performance of the Company during the year ended 31 March 2024 and a discussion of the operational and financial performance of the business is included in the Strategic Report.

-The Board has satisfied itself that there has been compliance with all of its policies during the year ended 31 March 2023 and a discussion is included in the Strategic Report.
+The Board has satisfied itself that there has been compliance with all of its policies during the year ended 31 March 2024 and a discussion is included in the Strategic Report.